 '''

-host$ salloc -p node -n 1 -t 15:00 --qos=short -A g2010003
+host$ interactive -A g2011132 -p node -n 1 -t 15:00

 '''

-The command above allocates an entire node for 15 minutes.
+The commands above allocates an entire node for 15 minutes.
 Restricting the runtime to 15 minutes or less allows the job to be enqueued in a special high-priority queue for short jobs.
-If you need to run a longer job, just remove the -qos=short option and increase the estimated runtime.
+The interactive command automatically requests the high priority queue if possible.
+If you need to run a longer job, simply increase the estimated runtime.